nhurstknight/reactathon/README.md

 INSERT WIREFRAMES

-We also planned the extra features that we wanted to implement if we achieved MVP which included:
+We also planned the extra features to implement if we achieved MVP which included:
 - Search functionality
 - Randomising a film
 - Filtering by genre